-Despite its location amidst the mountains and forests, Innsbruck is a vibrant student city.
-Here you can spend a semester studying at the best university in Austria (Universum Ranking 2015), MCI, in a place that doubles up as a holiday destination!
+Despite its location amidst the mountains and forests, Innsbruck is a vibrant student city and the MCI the best university in Austria (Universum Ranking 2015).

 There are lots of different things we associate with Austria: untouched nature, mountain landscapes, alpine meadows, crystal-clear lakes, the typical wooden houses with colourful flower-boxes, the Vienna Opera Ball, skiing, Mozart and tasty food like "Kaiserschmarrn" .
 This neighbouring country of Germany has 8.7 million inhabitants, and the capital city is Vienna.
 Thanks to its geography, Austria is a world-class sporting destination for ski jumping, snowboarding and tobogganing, and almost 80% of its under-29 year olds are actively involved in winter sports.